SolaceProducts/pubsubplus-pks-quickstart/README.md

 ### Solace CLI access

-You can SSH into the active message broker as the `admin` user using the Load Balancer's external Public IP:
+You can SSH into the active event broker as the `admin` user using the Load Balancer's external Public IP:

 ```sh